Pedestrian malls in the United States: Surviving first generation pedestrian malls

-However, most of these areas are still popular attractions today.
+Most of these areas are still popular attractions today.
 The Pearl Street Mall in Boulder continues to thrive with its college crowd atmosphere and the Third Street Promenade in Santa Monica thrives on tourist traffic.
 The Downtown Mall in Charlottesville, Virginia, now a vital business, entertainment, and retail area, spent roughly twenty years as a somewhat depressed stretch until an ice skating rink and multiplex opened on it in the mid-1990s.
 Broadway St. in Eugene, Oregon, is finally being developed with a hotel, movie theater, and retail after decades of limited economic activity following its experiment with a pedestrian mall.

 The Federal Plaza in Downtown Youngstown, Ohio is a similar case.
 Since the unsuccessful Federal Plaza has been ripped up and redesigned in 2004, the city of Youngstown has seen the development of a new entertainment district erupt.
 A new arena, two new courthouses, federal buildings, bistros and other new night-spots have placed themselves in Youngstown's core.

 Burlington, Vermont's Church Street Marketplace has been expanded from the original three blocks to four, encompassing the entirety of the city's commercial "main street," and remains a thriving cultural center with shops, restaurants, vendor carts, sidewalk performers and special events which does not appear to be affected by the development of big box store farms in neighboring Williston.

 Poughkeepsie, New York, on the other hand, has reverted its Main Mall to vehicular traffic, having failed at maintaining a place pedestrians wanted to be.
 It was, at least in part, Poughkeepsie's initial success which convinced Burlington to proceed with its Marketplace project.